DataCore: History

 In April 2018 DataCore announced that Dave Zabrowski, previously CEO of cloud-based financial services company Cloud Cruiser, was its new CEO, and former CEO George Teixeira was named Executive Chairman.

-In October 2019, DataCore was awarded a patent for performing parallel I/O operations.

 In February 2020, DataCore, together with AME Cloud Ventures and Insight Partners, invested $26 million in Palo Alto–based MayaData.
 In the same month, DataCore launched a global research and development center in Bangalore, India.

-In January 2021, DataCore acquired Caringo, Inc., enabling the company to offer block, file, and object storage.
+In January 2021, DataCore acquired Caringo, Inc., enabling the company to offer object storage solutions.
 DataCore announced the global availability of DataCore Swarm object storage software in April 2021 as a result of the acquisition.
 In November 2021, DataCore acquired MayaData, the original developer of cloud-native storage platform OpenEBS and Mayastor.

 In January 2023, DataCore acquired Object Matrix, an object storage supplier focused on the media and entertainment industry.

-In April 2023, DataCore introduced a new division of the company, Perifery, with a focus on storage solutions and workflows for the media and entertainment industry.
+In April 2023, DataCore introduced a new division of the company, Perifery, with a focus on storage and workflow solutions for the media and entertainment industry.

 In October 2023, DataCore acquired Workflow Intelligence Nexus (WIN) to strengthen its Perifery division with AI-driven workflow automation.
 WIN’s technology powers Perifery AI+, enabling metadata generation, transcription, facial and object recognition, automated translation and other AI-enabled services for media content management and monetization.

 In July 2024, DataCore secured $60 million in funding from Vistara Growth, which will support the expansion of its technology portfolio and operations, investment in emerging technologies like AI and cybersecurity, and enhancements to its storage solutions.

-In February 2025, DataCore acquired Arcastream's file system business from Kalray Inc., enabling it to provide high-performance file storage for data-intensive workloads, including AI and HPC.
-This acquisition also brought together Perifery and Arcastream's media division under a unified brand— Pixitmedia focused on solutions for the media and entertainment industry.
+In February 2025, DataCore acquired Arcastream's file system business from Kalray Inc., enabling it to provide high-performance file storage for data-intensive workloads, including AI and HPC and subsequently released the technology as DataCore Nexus.
+This acquisition also brought together Perifery and Arcastream's media division under a unified brand—Pixitmedia focused on solutions for the media and entertainment industry.

 In May 2025, DataCore acquired StarWind Software, extending hyperconverged infrastructure capabilities to the edge, ROBO, and SMB markets.

+In January 2026, DataCore introduced Puls8, a container-native persistent storage platform for stateful workloads in Kubernetes environments.

+In March 2026, DataCore launched Swarm Appliance, a turnkey object storage appliance for data protection, archiving, and long-term data retention in edge and ROBO environments.